colehaus/colex/content/posts/lazy-ai-safety/main.md

 # Moral uncertainty

 Once we accept this uncertainty, we must choose how to respond.
-If we don't reflect on the idea of moral uncertainty, our approach is likely to approximate ["my favorite theory"](http://johanegustafsson.net/papers/in-defence-of-my-favourite-theory.pdf).
+If we don't reflect on the idea of moral uncertainty, our approach is likely to approximate "my favorite theory" [@gustafsson2014].
 In this approach, we weigh the options, find whichever ethical theory fares best, and discard the rest.
 That is, if, after analysis, we think the categorical imperative is 20% likely to be true and utilitarianism is 80% likely to be true, we act as utilitarians.

 A compelling alternative is to [retain our uncertainty and evaluate actions against a weighted parliament of ethical theories](http://www.overcomingbias.com/2009/01/moral-uncertainty-towards-a-solution.html).
 In our 80-20 scenario above, any action is evaluated against both theories.
 If utilitarianism marginally prefers action B to A while the categorical imperative heavily favors A over B, we do A (even though we are "mostly" utilitarian!).